LashSesh/thronion/README.md

 ## 🎯 Project Overview

-**Thronion** is a next-generation DDoS protection system for Darknet Services, combining proven operational capabilities with cutting-edge quantum-inspired algorithms.
+**Thronion** is a next-generation DDoS protection system for Tor Hidden Services, combining proven operational capabilities with cutting-edge quantum-inspired algorithms.

 ### What Makes Thronion Unique?